kjell/mcn-2020-git-haiku/index.md

-The first day of the year:
+Bright red pepper-pod
-chirping, keeps the autumn gay
+oh voices of the wild ducks
-Among the flowers
+Over the orchid